This class will be taught online and you can take part from the comfort of your own home.

 - How to prepare an audition piece for film rather than live performance

-- Work with a variety of different film and TV scripts or “sides” for different self-tape scenarios
+- Working with a variety of different film and TV scripts or “sides” for different self-tape scenarios

 - What technical equipment you will need